descope/descope-js/packages/web-js-sdk/README.md

   // handle user change...
 });

-// It is common to call the refresh function after sdk initialization, for a case that the browser has the refresh token on storage/cookie
+// For a case that the browser has a valid refresh token on storage/cookie, the user should get a valid session token (e.i. user should be logged-in).
+For that purpose, it is common to call the refresh function after sdk initialization
-// Note that if autoRefresh is true, and refresh is successful -
+// Note that because refresh will return a session token - if autoRefresh is true -
 // The sdk will automatically continue to refresh the token sdk.refresh();